What is Gum Disease?

 Before the onset of periodontitis, the disease can be contained through proper dental hygiene, a good diet, reducing alcohol and quitting smoking.
 Please see our article on “Taking care of your teeth” and “How to brush your teeth- a step by step approach” as good oral hygiene is the single most effective way to prevent gum disease.
 However, in its more advanced stages, you will need the help of a dentist or a periodontist to help remove the bacterial plaque found in the deep pockets where your toothbrush and floss will not be able to reach.
 In some cases, when the condition has been allowed to progress to its advanced stages, surgery may also be required.

-Q: What are the main risk factors of gum disease?
+Q: What causes gum disease?
+What are the main risk factors of gum disease?